TencentMediaLab/GME/GME Developer Manual/Unity Developer Manual/Unity SDK Developer Manual_intl.md

 ```

 ### Resume all the sound effects
-This API is used to replay all sound effects.
+This API is used to sesume all sound effects.
 #### Function prototype
 ```
 IQAAudioEffectCtrl int ResumeAllEffects()